mlmisha/3-UTR-length/README.md

 - Data was obtained with scripts presented in the `scripts_data` folder.
 - Raw obtained data can be seen in the folder `data`.
 All files are TSV tables each corresponding to specific organism.
 - Main part of the analysis was made via R, relevant scripts are in the `scripts_analysis` folder.
-- Some results of the analysis can be seen in the folder `results`.
+- Some results of the analysis can be seen in the `results` folder.